o19s/elasticsearch-learning-to-rank/docs/building-features.rst

 (WARNING this will blow everything away, use with caution!)

-In the examples below, we'll work with the default feature store.
+In the rest of this guide, we'll work with the default feature store.

 =========================
 Features and feature sets
 =========================

-Feature sets are where all the action is in Elasticsearch LTR.
+Feature sets are where the action really happens in Elasticsearch LTR.

 A *feature set* is a set of features that has been grouped together for logging & model evaluation.
 You'll refer to feature sets when you want to log multiple feature values for offline training.
 You'll also create a model from a feature set, copying the feature set into model.